mercadopago/devsite-docs/guides/plugins/woocommerce/sales-processing.en.md

 ## Payment Status

-Every sale generates a payment status that shows the status of the sale including confirmation, pending or denial of payment and other important information about the transaction.
+Every sale generates a payment status that shows the condition of the purchase, including confirmation, pending, or denial of payment and other important information about the transaction.

 There are two statuses in a WooCommerce sale: _status do pedido_ and _status do pagamento_.
 In the table below you can check the details on how this information correlates.